datafusion-contrib/datafusion-dft/README.md

 - Preloading DDL from `~/.datafusion/.datafusionrc` for local database available on startup

 ## User Guide

+To have the best experience with `dft` it is highly recommended to define all of your DDL in `~/.datafusion/.datafusionrc` so that any tables you wish to query are available at startup.
+Additionally, now that DataFusion supports `CREATE VIEW` via sql you can also make a `VIEW` based on these tables.

 The interface is split into several tabs so that relevant information can be viewed and controlled in a clean and organized manner.
 When not writing a SQL query keys can be entered to navigate and control the interface.